weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 ## How to configure

-​In your Weaviate schema, you must define how you want this module to vectorize your data.
+In your Weaviate schema, you must define how you want this module to vectorize your data.
 If you are new to Weaviate schemas, you might want to check out the [quickstart tutorial on the Weaviate schema](/developers/weaviate/quickstart/schema.md) first.

 For example, the following schema configuration will set Weaviate to vectorize the `Document` class with `text2vec-openai` using the `babbage` model.